bk138/multivnc/android/README.md

+# AndroidMultiVNC

+## Technical Notes

-# I/O Architecture of the Java Version
+### I/O Architecture of the Java Version

 * MainMenuActivity
   * launches VncCanvasActivity

 * VncCanvasActivity
-  * contains VNCCanvas, which is a GLSurfaceView
+  * contains VncCanvas, which is a GLSurfaceView
   * contains UI buttons, ZoomControls
-  * manages touch input via MightyInputHandler
+  * contains MightyInputHandler
-  * creates a new VNCConn, connects it with the VNCCanvas and sets it up from a ConnectionBean
+  * creates a new VNCConn, connects it with the VncCanvas and sets it up from a ConnectionBean

 * VNCConn
   * encapsulates RfbProto